KobyMcGuire/SkateApp/README.md

 ## Line Generator

 A tool that can be used when you are at a park, or skating in the streets!
 A user tells the application how many tricks they would like in the line, and what kinds of tricks each one should be (Flat, Ledge, or Transition).
+The application will then generate a line containing the specified types of tricks, pulling randomly from either the user's
+"In Bag" tricks, "In Progress" Tricks, or a mixture of the two.